Analysis and X-ray tomography: Partial data

 Let us denote

 Notice that~$D^\perp$ is not the orthogonal complement of the linear space spanned by~$D$.
 Instead, it is the union of the orthogonal complements of the elements in~$D$.
-In general~$D^\perp$ is not a vector space.
+In general~$D^\perp$ is not a vector space.\footnote{Usually for a set $D\subset E$ in a real inner product space,~$D^\perp$ denotes the intersection of all~$v^\perp$ for $v\in D$.
+This is a vector subspace.
+Now, however,~$D^\perp$ denotes the union rather than the intersection.
+This is not usually a vector subspace.
+The reader is advised to be alert with the symbol~$\perp$.}

 Now we are ready to state and prove our theorem: